RNC Junior Police Academy – Volunteer Application Form

 • Must sign a Code of Confidentiality and Code of Conduct.

-• Must maintain engagement and involvement between meetings by responding to committee emails and staying actively engaged in ongoing committee discussions.
+• Must maintain engagement and involvement between meetings by responding to committee emails and staying actively engaged in ongoing discussions.

 Please submit the following:

-• A current resume.
+2. A current resume.

-Submit Applications to: Allyson Robbins at arobbins@qalipu.ca
+Submit Applications To: bjanes@qalipu.ca

 Please Note: Qalipu First Nation reserves the right to refuse any and all applications.

-For more information, please contact Allyson Robbins at arobbins@qalipu.ca.
+For more information, please contact: bjanes@qalipu.ca

 We encourage all interested members to apply and thank you for your willingness to support our community.